-- B1.1 The contractor shall enter into a contract agreement with the cidb SDA, training provider or skills development facilitator to manage their learners according to the provisions given below: - a) preparing training plans for registered learners, including details of the scope of experiential work to be covered and expected outcomes; - b) registering learners with the appropriate Sector Educational and Training Authority established in terms of the Skills Development Act of 2008 (Act 37 of 2008); - c) conducting entry and exit level medicals for learners at the conclusion of each placement opportunity; - d) providing personal protective equipment; - e) liaising with the supervisor to monitor onsite training progress of learners; - f) liaising with the supervisor to arrange for summative assessments at appropriate stages of the training; and - g) liaising with the supervisor to prepare reports for the employer's representative and cidb at practical completion of the contract. - B1.2 The relevant training provider or skills development facilitator shall invoice the contractors for the provision of these services as per cost schedule in Table 3. - B1.3 The cidb SDA shall open a trust fund to ring-fence monies essential for all learner requirements where necessary provided for in this standard such as personal protective equipment, medical assessments, insurance, course fees, monitoring as well as top up training and assessment.
+The contractor may enter into a contract agreement with the cidb SDA, training provider or skills development facilitator to manage their learners according to the provisions given below:

+- a) preparing training plans for registered learners, including details of the scope of experiential work to be covered and expected outcomes; - b) registering learners with the appropriate Sector Educational and Training Authority established in terms of the Skills Development Act of 2008 (Act 37 of 2008); - c) liaising with the supervisor to monitor onsite training progress of learners; - d) liaising with the supervisor to arrange for summative assessments at appropriate stages of the training; and - e) liaising with the supervisor to prepare reports for the employer's representative and cidb at practical completion of the contract.

+The relevant training provider or skills development facilitator shall invoice the contractors for the provision of these services as per cost schedule in Table 3.